• Skip to content

 At various times throughout the year, different turtle species arrive at the Tortuguero turtle nesting beaches to nest and lay their eggs including the giant leatherbacks, loggerheads, hawksbill turtles, and of course the Atlantic green sea turtles.
 Nesting turtles generally come ashore at night to lay their eggs and bury them in the volcanic sand, a process that has been repeated for centuries.

-One of the greatest benefits of the Green Turtle Research Station is their program for assisting turtle hatchlings to avoid predators and make it to the ocean safely, thus ensuring the survival of turtle populations.
+One of the greatest benefits of the Green Turtle Research Station is their program for assisting turtle hatchlings to avoid predators.
+They help the hatchlings make it to the ocean safely, thus ensuring the survival of turtle populations.
 The presence of researchers and volunteers on the turtle nesting beaches of Tortuguero Costa Rica has also greatly reduced turtle poaching.

 Public education is another huge part of their conservation efforts and researchers often invite volunteers to be part of a “welcoming party,” as turtles come to the nesting beaches on the Caribbean coast of Costa Rica.